What is a Contract?

 To form a contract, a party must have the legal capacity to do so.

-The categories of legal person which don’t have legal capacity are:
+The categories of legal person (which includes natural persons) which don’t have legal capacity are:

 - minors (subject to the Minors' Contracts Act 1987)